zeroviral/kpi_reporter/README.md

-# kpi_reporter
+# reminders_reporter
-A grassroots reporter to sift information and curate KPIs based on multiple sources of data.
+A grassroots reporter to sift information and curate reminders based on multiple sources of data.

 ## Usage